Accident at Work Compensation Claims

 The damages available for workplace injuries fall into two basic categories:

-- General damages – These cover any non-financial losses resulting from your injuries e.g. pain and suffering, lifestyle changes etc.
+• General damages: these cover any non-financial losses resulting from your injuries e.g. pain and suffering, lifestyle changes etc.

-- Special damages – These cover any specific financial losses you have suffered or are likely to suffer in future due to your injuries.
+• Special damages: these cover any specific financial losses you have suffered or are likely to suffer in future due to your injuries.
 For example, lost income, treatment costs etc.

 Out-of-court settlements for workplace injury claims

-Workplace injury claims are almost always resolved with an out-of-court settlement agreed voluntarily with your employer and/or their insurer.
+Accident at work claims are almost always resolved with an out-of-court settlement agreed voluntarily with your employer and/or their insurer.

 This can allow you to get fair compensation for your injuries much faster and with significantly lower legal fees compared to pursuing court proceedings.
 It also helps to keep the process more amicable and means you do not have to deal with the stress and uncertainty of court proceedings.